Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 The live stream had several angles on the descent.
 There was a camera in the crew quarters looking out of their cupola window, and also one in each of the crew workstations.
 Etsicitty seemed unflustered and calm as he worked with three different touch-screens which the text ticker said were controlling the ship’s many sensors, feeding telemetry to the pilot to help her calculate and control their descent, avoid hazards and select a landing zone.
 Every so often, he and Chang exchanged a few words as they narrowed down their options.

-Buehler was the opposite---she was a worker bee, twisting and turning efficiently this way and that inside her engineering station as she balanced power loads and kept a close eye on dozens of different systems at once.
+Buehler was the opposite - she was a worker bee, twisting and turning efficiently this way and that inside her engineering station as she balanced power loads and kept a close eye on dozens of different systems at once.
 Sartori, being something of a firearms enthusiast himself, noted with interest that the right thigh of her excursion suit was equipped with a holster, though it was empty for now.

 “I’d like to meet them,” he declared.